Mount Sinai Support and Service Centers

 Other Community Services

 The Department of Community Relations acts as the hospital's link to health, social service and civic organizations, as well as to schools, community boards, local coalitions and committees, and community leaders.
 The department disseminates information and helps build support for hospital programs, services and policies; organize health fairs and educational events; develops new programs and services and evaluates their effectiveness; and works in partnership with community members and organizations to solve health problems.
-To reach the Department of Community Relations, call (212) 731-7888.
+To reach the Department of Community and Government Affairs, call (212) 659-9085.

 We welcome feedback about your care.